istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 You can configure an ingress gateway for the cluster-local Prometheus, providing external connectivity to the in-cluster Prometheus endpoint.

-For each cluster, you will need to follow the appropriate instructions from the [Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways/#option-1-secure-access-https) task.
+For each cluster, follow the appropriate instructions from the [Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways/#option-1-secure-access-https) task.
 And you
 **SHOULD** establish secure (HTTPS) access.

-After that, you will need to configure your external Prometheus to access the cluster-local Prometheus(es).
-This can be achieved with configuration like the following (replacing the gateway address and cluster name):
+After that, you will need to configure your external Prometheus instance to access the cluster-local Prometheus instances.
+This can be achieved with a configuration like the following (replacing the gateway address and cluster name):

 {{< text yaml >}}
 scrape_configs: